Azure/AzureStackHCI-EvalGuide/README.md

 This evaluation guide will walk you through standing up a sandboxed, isolated Azure Stack HCI environment using **nested virtualization**, and can run on a **single physical system**, such as a workstation, laptop, or server of you have one, or alternatively, you can run the whole configuration in Azure.
 We'll go into more details for this path, shortly.

-The important takeaway here is, by following this guide, you'll lay down a solid foundation on to which you can explore additional Azure Stack HCI scenarios that will be documented as we move through the public preview program to the first release of Azure Stack HCI, so keep checking back for additional scenarios over time.
+The important takeaway here is, by following this guide, you'll lay down a solid foundation on to which you can explore additional Azure Stack HCI scenarios in the future, so keep checking back for additional scenarios over time.

 Start your Azure Stack HCI evaluation using nested virtualization
 -----------